The words and phrases you use as you talk to yourself shape the way you feel.

 When you don’t understand something, it’s natural to think: “This is too hard – I’m not smart enough.”

-But try saying this to yourself instead: “This is complicated – it will take some time to understand it.”
+Instead, try saying to yourself: “This is complicated — it will take some time to understand it.”

-But that doesn’t mean you’re not smart.
+But that doesn’t mean you’ll never master a certain topic.
 It just means that you need more time.

 Keep persevering and the pieces of the puzzle will fall into place.
 Over time, you’ll become a better and more resilient student.